 Did you know

-The project was designed by Barrillet-Deschamps, a “pop star” of French landscaping who had already signed such hits as the gardens of the Champs-Elysées in Paris (co-author).
+Barrillet-Deschamps, a “pop star” of French landscaping who had already signed such hits as the gardens of the Champs-Élysées in Paris (co-author), designed the project.

-This ten-hectare woodland garden includes centuries-old camellias, sequoias, and the Salto do Rosal trail — a 2-kilometre path that takes you to a crystal-clear waterfall.
+This ten-hectare woodland garden includes centuries-old camellias and sequoias and the Salto do Rosal trail—a 2 km path to a crystal-clear waterfall.
 The site has been open to the public since August 2014.

 The flora at Mata-Jardim is exceptional.
-Here you can see a vast collection of camellias, planted along the property’s extensive boulevards and in the new “camalieto”, coexisting with lots of remarkable trees and endemic plants, some indigenous and others from temperate and subtropical regions.
+Here, you can see a vast collection of camellias planted along the property’s extensive boulevards and in the new camalieto, coexisting with many remarkable trees and endemic plants, some Indigenous and others from temperate and subtropical regions.

 Discover the Caldeiras das Furnas